 • 4 – 6% fiber, which has a cleansing effect.

-• Lecithin - contributes to the proper functioning of the brain and liver, weight loss.
+• Lecithin – promotes the proper functioning of the brain and liver, weight loss.

-• Isoflavones, which can prevent the development of cancerous tumors and other female diseases.
+• Isoflavonoids, which can prevent the development of cancerous tumors and other women's diseases.

 • Tocopherol, which slows down aging.